Titaniumcoin-Project/titaniumcoin/README.md

 What is Titaniumcoin?
 ----------------

-Titaniumcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Titaniumcoin is a hard fork of Litecoin that uses scrypt as its proof-of-work algorithm.
  - 2 minute block targets
  - subsidy halves in 300k blocks (~4 years)
  - ~300 million total coins